rjwut/ian/README.md

 2.  **Wrap the client `Socket` in a `ThreadedArtemisNetworkInterface` object.**
-    `ThreadedArtemisNetworkInterface` has a constructor that accepts a `Socket` and a `ConnectionType` (`CLIENT` in this case).
+    `ThreadedArtemisNetworkInterface` has a constructor that accepts a `Socket` and a `ConnectionType` (`CLIENT` in this case), along with the `Context`.
 The resulting object will be responsible for managing the connection to the client.

 3.  **Connect to the Artemis server.** This is done exactly the same way as you would for creating an Artemis client, as documented above.
 You now have two `ThreadedArtemisNetworkInterface`